 SSDI and Medicare.
 SSDI claimants granted disability benefits qualify for Medicare coverage.
 However, the coverage doesn’t start for two years from the onset of disability—and that means two years starting after the initial five-month waiting period.
 Therefore, you may be left without medical insurance coverage for several years if you don’t have some other type of coverage or are not poor enough to qualify for SSI Medicaid coverage.
 There are three exceptions to the two-year rule:

 If you get Medicare and have low income and few resources, your state may pay your Medicare premiums and, in some cases, other out-of-pocket Medicare expenses such as deductibles and coinsurance.
-Only your state can decide if you qualify.
-Contact your local welfare office or Medicaid agency.
-For more general information about Medicare, contact a local SSA office or look for Medicare Savings for Qualified Beneficiaries on the SSA’s website, www.ssa.gov, or get Nolo’s book Social Security, Medicare & Government Pensions.
+Contact your local welfare office or Medicaid agency or look for Medicare Savings for Qualified Beneficiaries on the SSA’s website, www.ssa.gov, or get Nolo’s book Social Security, Medicare & Government Pensions.